Vaccinatiecentrum.nl

 Poliovirus can spread from person to person.
 This can be through the mouth (talking or shouting) or through the faeces of an infected person.
 A person who is infected can contaminate other surfaces or food by not washing their hands properly after going to the toilet.

-Any questions or want to make an appointment?
+Any questions or want to book an appointment?

 Haven’t had a DKTP vaccination before?
 Then keep in mind that there is a total of at least seven months between the three vaccinations.
-Therefore, make an appointment well in advance if you want to get the vaccination for a trip (whether or not to a high-risk area).
+Therefore, book an appointment well in advance if you want to get the vaccination for a trip (whether or not to a high-risk area).

-Back to Travel-Vaccinations
+Back to Travel Vaccinations

 Back to Other Vaccinations